vladfi1/phillip/Readme.md

 ## Requirements

 Tested on: Ubuntu >=14.04, OSX.
-If you want Windows support, go bug the dolphin developers to support MemoryWatcher and Pipe Input on Windows!
-A fork
+If you want Windows support, go [bug](https://bugs.dolphin-emu.org/issues/10126) the dolphin developers to support MemoryWatcher and Pipe Input on Windows!
+A fork that supports this is under works.

 1. A recent version of dolphin.
 Probably need to compile from source on Linux.
 2. Python 3.